 The type of job your student gets will depend on their interest, skill set, and willingness to explore new fields.
 Student jobs are available on all JHU campuses including the medical campus.
-Jobs range in scope,

-If you have a question that we didn't answer here, please visit our web site which is an excellent resource for new students or contact feel free to contact us directly.
+If you have a question that we didn't answer here, please visit our web site which is an excellent resource for new students or feel free to contact us directly.
 We welcome the opportunity to talk with new students and their parents.

 Student Employment Services

 Garland Hall, room 72